Proviso East High School: Athletics

 The wrestling program, as of the end of the 2008–09, is tied for the most state championships and most top four finishes in state history.
 The program holds the state record for most top 10 finishes.

 The baseball team's four state titles tie it with two other schools for the state record.

 On October 3, 1934, the school's new stadium was dedicated.
 While four teams from the school did play, the highlight of the dedication was an exhibition between the Maywood Athletic club football team and the NFL Chicago Cardinals.

 In March 1941, the fieldhouse at Proviso East hosted a tennis exhibition featuring the Alice Marble Troupe of Professional Tennis Stars.
 Among the tennis players in attendance to compete were Donald Budge and Bill Tilden.

 The school was the site for the men's and women's volleyball matches at the 1959 Pan American Games.

 In December 2020, the District 209 school board approved a $106,400 bid from Chicago-based National Wrecking to demolish the school’s aging football stadium.

-In October 2021, Proviso East dedicated their new football stadium, Theresa L. Kelly Stadium, named after the long serving board member of District 209, Theresa L. Kelly.
+In October 2021, Proviso East dedicated a new football stadium, Theresa L. Kelly Stadium, named after the long serving board member of District 209, Theresa L. Kelly.